oneapi-src/level-zero-spec/core/INTRO.md

     + non-visible memory access by the Host or device
     + non-resident memeory access by the device
 - all API functions return ::xe_result_t
-    + this allows for a consistent pattern on the application side for catching errors when enabled in debug environments
+    + this allows for a consistent pattern on the application side for catching errors; especially when validation layer is enabled

 ## Multithreading and Concurrency
 The following design philosophies are adopted in order to maximize Host thread concurrency: